CuriousG102/turkey/web/turkey/docs/source/extending.rst

 Auditors
 ========
+Models for auditors are in

 Inspired by the work of
-`Jeff Rzeszotarski and Aniket Kittur<http://jeffrz.com/wp-content/uploads/2010/08/fp359-rzeszotarski.pdf>`_, the framework provides auditors objects that record a worker's interactions with a task from the moment they start until they submits their responses or closes out of the page.
+`Jeff Rzeszotarski and Aniket Kittur <http://jeffrz.com/wp-content/uploads/2010/08/fp359-rzeszotarski.pdf>`_, the framework provides auditors objects that record a worker's interactions with a task from the moment they start until they submits their responses or closes out of the page.
 Auditor data can be used to analyze the merit of a worker and estimate the quality of their responses.
 Doing this can help filter out bad response data and potentially identify